SamStudio8/dbot-stats/README.md

       "last":   The timestamp object for when this statistic was last updated by the listener.
                 Typically you will want to use init (which calls toString) or init.full().
     }
   }
+  "request":    An object containing some of the request parameters.
+  {
+    "server":   The server from the request.
+    "channel":  The channel from the request.
+  }
 }
 ```